 MS Cannabis Is Now Legalized

-Mississippi has legalized the use of marijuana for medical patients who meet the 22 debilitating medical conditions.
-In February 2022, The Mississippi State Legislature passed the Mississippi Medical Cannabis Act which established the first medical marijuana program in Mississippi.
+Mississippi has legalized the use of marijuanas for medical patients who meet the 22 debilitating medical conditions.
+In February 2022, The Mississippi State Legislature passed the Mississippi Medical Cannabis Act which established the first medical marijuanas program in Mississippi.

-The new bill reflects several key features of Initiative 65, which was approved by more than 74% of Mississippi voters last November, including broad access for patients, decision rights for certifying physicians, a free market, and sustainable revenue models and reasonable regulations.
+The new bill reflects several key features of Initiative 65, which was approved by more than 74% of Mississippi voters last November, including broad access for patients, decision rights for certifying healthcare providers, a free market, and sustainable revenue models and reasonable regulations.

 The 22 debilitating medical conditions in Mississippi approved under the Mississippi Medical Cannabis Act include: